 Where the book is weakest is in its advice about where to go from here.
 The book ends with a note that people's time and attention are limited, and eventually people will catch on to the fact that they're being manipulated, and will start to demand higher quality reporting, rather than merely quantity.
 In support of this contention, he cites the evolution of print journalism, which evolved from "yellow press" tabloids to newspapers that are widely considered to be accurate and relatively unbiased.
 However, he gives few predictions about how this will come to pass, other than noting the current media ecosystem is unsustainable and that unsustainable things cannot be sustained over the long term.

 Nevertheless, I found the book insightful, entertaining, and more than slightly horrifying.
-As a result of the book, I can look at stories like this and better look past the manipulative elements to see how little substance there actually is to the article.
-As a result, I find that I’m more efficient at extracting the factual content from news articles, and better at identifying and avoiding so-called “fake news”.
-For this reason, I consider Trust Me I’m Lying to be a strong recommendation.
+As a result of the book, I can look at stories like BGR's piece on a "potential acquisition" of 1Password by Apple and better look past the manipulative elements to see how little substance there actually is to the article.
+As a result, I find that I'm more efficient at extracting the factual content from news articles, and better at identifying and avoiding so-called "fake news".
+For this reason, I consider Trust Me I'm Lying to be a strong recommendation.